drbazze/flask-api-test/Readme.md

 # Python API layer for the blueprint projects
 Flask API bluprint project in order to touch the basics of the API development, config management and TDD.
+The project is using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) approach.

 ## Installation
 - First you make sure the venv is installed